Boost your technology capacity

 Join one of NTEN’s Nonprofit Tech Readiness cohorts to learn what it takes to become a more effective technology leader and planner.
 You’ll emerge from the cohort fully prepared to implement technology solutions that will bring about meaningful change at your organization and in your community.

 NTEN’s Nonprofit Tech Readiness cohorts are designed for nonprofit professionals who want to improve their technology leadership skills and capacity to manage tech projects across an organization.

 These cohorts strengthen your knowledge of best practices for planning, decision-making, budgeting, and more.
 You’ll move your customized technology project from the idea stage to a full-blown action plan, and get the personal attention and guidance you need to implement the project.

 Cohorts combine valuable educational and leadership opportunities.
 You’ll learn from expert practitioners and receive training to make technology projects successful.

-- Online Learning: a series of educational sessions that cover the core competencies of technology planning, budgeting, implementation, and evaluation across an organization
+A series of educational courses that cover the core competencies of technology planning, budgeting, implementation, and evaluation across an organization.

-- Technology Projects: guided projects that will make a critical and lasting impact on participants’ programs including direct support on project planning, culture change, and successful path for implementation
+Advice and mentorship that will have a critical and lasting impact on your project, including support on successful planning, culture change, and implementation.